rubytogether/rubytogether.org/app/views/news/2020-04-02-March-2020-monthly-update.html.md

 ## budget &amp; expenses

+Since our last update, we've changed bookkeepers, and we plan to use budget reports directly from the professionals from now on.
+With that said, here's our budget for March 2020.

-In March, we saw $25,145.47 in total income, and spent a total of $25,995.27.
+In March, we saw $21,351.16 in total income, and spent a total of $25,995.27.

-* (Need help with spreadsheet)
+* Stripe Payment Processing Fees $376.94
+* Employee Related $135.71
+* General & Administrative $3,328.13
+* IT & Software $1,072.74
+* Professional Fees	$319.00
+* 123.5 hours of development work $18,519.59

 Until next time,<br>
-André and the Ruby Together team
+Irene, André, and the Ruby Together team